-Harry Glorikian: Welcome to this two-episode series of Moneyball medicine on AI machine learning and analytics focused on how we get these technologies working in the provider setting.
+Harry Glorikian: Welcome to this two-episode series of Moneyball medicine on AI for medical diagnosis, machine learning and analytics, focused on how we get these technologies working in the provider setting.
 This special series was recorded as part of the AI world conference produced by “Cambridge Innovation Institute” this last December in Boston Massachusetts, I am your host Harry Glorikian.
-In this series I will interview 2 of the speakers from the event and we will hear their experiences we will dive into the challenges and opportunities they’re facing looking at how we implement AI in machine learning into clinical practice.
+In this series I will interview 2 of the speakers from the event and we will hear their experiences we will dive into the challenges and opportunities they’re facing looking at how we implement AI for medical diagnosis in machine learning to clinical practice.

 Welcome to Moneyball medicine….

 Intracranial hemorrhage or put in layman’s terms, internal bleeding inside the skull affects approximately 50,000 patients per year in the United States.
 With 47 percent of patients dying within 30 days, early and accurate diagnosis is critical for these patients.
 What if we can train computer systems to read these CT scans accurately and quickly, thereby reducing time to diagnose this by 96 percent essentially, doubling the speed at which we diagnose these patients. my guest today sees the smart use of machine learning technology to aid providers in delivering better and faster care especially in these areas where time is critical.